human-centered-ai-lab/PERSONAS/Readme.md

 ## Step 2: Collection of Information about the (Potential) Users
 **Aim:** The aim of this task is twofold: (1) Get to know (potential) users personally --> Learn about their goals, motivations, frustrations, hopes, skills, education, knowledge, personal traits and aspirations.
 (2) Get to know (potential) use cases --> Learn about the users' tasks and find out in which context they would probably use the AI application.

+**Method:** We recommend to use qualitative methods such as interviews and surveys for information collection.

 ---
 ---